Greek vegetarian soup with mushrooms (Magiritsa)

 Pour the olive oil in a large pot and put it on medium to high heat.
 Once the oil is hot, add the onion (but not the spring onions), and cook for 3-4 minutes (pic.1).
 Add the mushrooms and cook until all the moisture is evaporated and the they start frying (pic.2).
 It will take some time.

 Pour the wine and deglaze (pic.3).
-Add the (hot) water and lower the heat to medium-low (pic.4).
+Once most of it has been evaporated, add the (hot) water and lower the heat to medium-low (pic.4).

 Simmer with the lid partially on, for about 10 minutes (pic.5).
 Add all the vegetables (dill, lettuce, spring onions) and cook for another 35 minutes with the lid partially on (pic.6).
 Remove from heat, add the salt and the pepper and start making egg-lemon sauce (avgolemono).